jeffskinnerbox/rpi-loader/README.md

 linear algebra, image processing, optimization, and other well established algorithms.
 For the installation of dlib,
 I followed ["Install dlib on the Raspberry Pi"][26] and ["Install Dlib on Ubuntu"][27].
+Within the first article,
+you'll find a warning about common memory error your likely to encounter when trying to compile dlib with Python bindings on your Raspberry Pi.
+To over come this,
+we'll need to reclaim as much available memory as possible.
+You can do this by these three (temporary) steps:

+1. **Increase your swap file size** by changing the line `CONF_SWAPSIZE=100` to `CONF_SWAPSIZE=1024` in the `/etc/dphys-swapfile` file.
+Now execute `sudo /etc/init.d/dphys-swapfile stop` followed by `sudo /etc/init.d/dphys-swapfile start` (this could take a few minutes).
+Confirm that your swap size has been increased with `free -m`.
+1. **Switch your boot options** to boot into directly to the terminal instead of GUI.
+This should be the case but `sudo raspi-config nonint do_boot_behaviour B2` assure this on next boot up.
+1. **Update your GPU/RAM split** to 16MB instead of the default allocate of 128MB the onboard GPU.
+Use this command `sudo raspi-config nonint do_memory_split 16`.

+Now reboot the Rsaspberry Pi via `sudo shutdown -r now` and run the script to load dlib:

 ```bash
 # install and compile dlib